Recently Visited Pages

-FMLA leave for the following reasons will be granted up to a maximum of 12 weeks in any 12 month period:
+FMLA leave for one or more of the following reasons will be granted up to a maximum of 12 weeks in a 12 month period:

 FMLA leave for the following reasons will be granted up to a maximum of 26 weeks in any single 12 month period (subject to medical certification):

 An employee who is taking FMLA leave must "substitute" (run concurrently) all accrued paid sick time, personal time, and vacation time prior to being eligible for unpaid leave.